Combinatorial Differential Algebra of $x^p$: Regular unimodular triangulations of the rectangle

 For $m=n=3,$ the question has a negative answer.
-There are in total $46.452$ regular unimodular triangulations of the $3\times 3$-square.
-For none of the vectors in the strict interior of the secondary cone of those triangulations, the coefficients of $f_{3,(3,3)}$ are a Gr\"{o}bner basis of $C_{3,(3,3)}$ w.r.t. the weighted reverse lexicographical ordering. \begin{remark} As pointed out in~\cite{BJMS15}, there are---up to symmetries---$5941$ regular unimodular triangulations of the $3\times 3$-square.
+There are in total $46\,452$ regular unimodular triangulations of the $3\times 3$ square.
+The coefficients of $f_{3,(3,3)}$ are not a Gr\"{o}bner basis of $C_{3,(3,3)}$ w.r.t. the weighted reverse lexicographical ordering for any of the vectors in the strict interior of the secondary cone of those triangulations. \begin{remark} As pointed out in~\cite{BJMS15}, there are---up to symmetries---$5\,941$ regular unimodular triangulations of the $3\times 3$ square.
 It would actually be sufficient to check the Gr\"obner basis property for each of those. \end{remark} It would be intriguing to find the reason for this failure and to determine all $m,n\in \NN$ for which Question~\ref{question 1} has a positive answer.
-Let us point out that this problem gets computationally expensive quickly: for the $4\times 2$-rectangle, there are $12.170$ regular unimodular triangulations, whereas for the $4\times 3$-rectangle, there are already $2.822.146.$
+Let us point out that this problem gets computationally expensive quickly: for the $4\times 2$ rectangle, there are $12\,170$ regular unimodular triangulations, whereas for the $4\times 3$ rectangle, there are already $2\,822\,146.$

-Now let $T$ be a triangulation of the $m\times n$-rectangle as asked for in Question~\ref{question 1}.
-We end this article with two questions. \begin{question} Are the four triangulations depicted in \Cref{fig all32}, continued to the $m\times 2$-triangle, {\em all} regular unimodular triangulations that give rise to a Gröbner basis? \end{question} \begin{question} As $p$ varies, is $\dim_{\CC}(R_{m,n}/C_{p,(m,n)})$ the Ehrhart polynomial of the fractional stable set polytope of the edge graph of $T$ and is this graph perfect? \end{question}
+Now let $T$ be a triangulation of the $m\times n$ rectangle as asked for in Question~\ref{question 1}.
+We end this article with two questions. \begin{question} Which unimodular regular triangulations of the $m\times 2 $ rectangle give rise to a Gr\"obner basis---can they be deduced from the triangulations found for $m=2,3$ (cf. Figures \ref{fig all22} and \ref{fig all32})? \end{question} \begin{question} As $p$ varies, is $\dim_{\CC}(R_{m,n}/C_{p,(m,n)})$ the Ehrhart polynomial of the fractional stable set polytope of the edge graph of $T$ and is this graph perfect? \end{question}